Why Use Agents in Slack?

 Use Descriptive Agent Names

-- “Only on mentions” (Recommended): Best for most use cases
+- “Only on mentions” (Recommended): Best for most use cases, lets teams discuss without triggering the agent

 Monitor Usage Patterns